ShaoxiongYuan/ShaoxiongYuan.github.io/morning-notes/2026-03-19-day19-dow-768-powell-micron-blows-out.md

 > **🏛️ FED DECISION Hold at 3.50–3.75%.
 11-1 vote (Miran dissented for cut).
 Dot plot: 1 cut in 2026.**
 >
 > The Federal Reserve held rates at 3.50–3.75% as universally expected.
 But the dot plot was the gut punch: just 1 cut projected for 2026, down from 2 in December.
 The inflation forecast was raised to 2.7% for 2026.
 Powell's press conference removed any ambiguity: "We're not making as much progress on inflation as we had hoped."
-Markets had priced in even a slim possibility of dovish language — that hope was extinguished in the first ten minutes of the presser.
+Markets had priced in even a slim possibility of dovish language, but that hope was extinguished in the first ten minutes of the presser.

 ## FOMC Summary of Economic Projections | March vs. December